- Where to Stay in Santorini

 The best advice I have is to book your hotel early (5 to 8 months in advance if possible).
 The best hotels fill early.
 The good cheap hotels fill early.
 The hotels with the best views fill early.
 (I think you get the idea.)

-For last-minute hotels you have 2 choices: Use Hotelscombined.com to find available rooms (it searches 100s of hotel websites to find the best deals) or take one of the offers from the hotel owners that will greet you as you walk off the ferry.
+For last-minute hotels you have 2 choices: Use Booking.com to find available rooms (it searches 100s of hotel websites to find the best deals), or take one of the offers from the hotel owners that will greet you as you walk off the ferry.
 These hotels are usually small family-owned affairs a long way from the center of things – but they’re better than sleeping on a bench outside a cafe.

 5. Getting Around Santorini

 Bus is the easiest and cheapest way to get around Santorini.
 Buses are air-conditioned with lots of luggage storage.
 They cost about €2 a trip (a little more from the ferry port to Fira).
 The hub of the bus network is Fira so most trips that don’t begin or end in Fira will require changing buses in Fira.